Hulleys: Services

 At the time of ceasing operations in March 2025, Hulleys operated a wide network of services, centred around linking Peak District towns and villages with Sheffield, Chesterfield and Bakewell, as well as networks serving Ashbourne, Glossop, Matlock and surrounding areas.

 In October 2022, the firm took over operation of routes 48 and 49, running from Clay Cross to Brampton and Bolsover or Clowne respectively, from fellow independent TM Travel.
-Upon launch, some afternoon services on the 48 were extended to run to Wigley from Brampton's Morrisons superstore.
+Upon launch, some afternoon services on the 48 were extended to run to Wigley from Brampton's Morrisons supermarket.

-The company previously operated the X57 Snake service which operated between Sheffield and Manchester via the mountainous Snake Pass.
-Launched on 25 October 2020 and initially operated 10 return trips on Mondays to Saturdays, the service was soon withdrawn on 9 January 2022 due to low passenger numbers making the X57 financially unviable to run.
+The company previously operated the X57 Snake service, which operated between Sheffield and Manchester via the mountainous A57 Snake Pass.
+Launched on 25 October 2020, and initially operated 10 return trips on Mondays to Saturdays, the service was soon withdrawn on 9 January 2022 due to low passenger numbers making the X57 financially unviable.

 Hulleys previously operated a number of summer weekend only express services which launched in March 2020 and linking Sheffield, Chesterfield and Bakewell to such attractions as Alton Towers and Carsington Water.